-- If an invalid address is entered, the keypad will display "FC." - If a program entry is improperly entered (for example, a larger number than that which is permitted), the entry position of the keypad display will go blank. - In either of the above cases, simply re-enter [] + the correct field number and enter the correct data.
+- If an invalid address is entered, the keypad will display FC. - If a program entry is improperly entered (for example, a number larger than permitted), the entry position of the keypad display will go blank. - In either of the above cases, simply re-enter [★] + [the correct field number] and enter the correct data.

-S SUMMARY OF DATA FIELD PROGRAMMING COMMANDS 91 Select partition for programming partition-specific fields 92 Will display the software revision level of the control panel 93 Enters Menu Mode Programming 94 Go to next page of fields 99 Go back to previous page of fields or exit Programming Mode with no Installer Code lockout 98 Exit Programming Mode with Installer Code lockout
+SUMMARY OF DATA FIELD PROGRAMMING COMMANDS 91 Select partition for programming partition-specific fields 92 Display the software revision level of the control panel 93 Enter Menu Mode Programming 94 Go to next page of fields 99 Go back to previous page of fields or exit Programming Mode with no Installer Code lockout 98 Exit Programming Mode with Installer Code lockout